 The port is adapted to operate only with USB flash drives.
-It allows to transfer data between a flow computer and USB flash drive.
+It allows to transfer data between a energy monitor and USB flash drive.
 The device does not support advanced structures of directories and subdirectories, which can be stored in an external USB flash drive.
-We recommend using a flash drive dedicated to work with the flow computers.
+We recommend using a flash drive dedicated to work with the energy monitors.